stechstudio/laravel-storage-connect/docs/self-managed-connections.md

 /storage-connect/authorize/dropbox?redirect=/dashboard
 ```

-If you are calling the authorize method simply pass your redirect URL as an argument.
+If you are calling the authorize method simply pass your redirect URL as an argument:

 ```php
 return StorageConnect::connection('dropbox')->authorize('/dashboard');
 ```

-If you don't provide a redirect URL at all the config redirect_after_connect value will be used.
+If you don't provide a redirect URL at all the config `redirect_after_connect` value will be used.

 ## Load existing connection

-You can load a storage connection by using the load method on the StorageConnect facade.
+You can load a storage connection by using the load method on the StorageConnect facade:

 ```php
 StorageConnect::load('dropbox')->upload(...);